bkzguo/TheNodeBeginnerDemo/ReadMe.md

 # DEMO FOR THE NODE BEGINNER BOOK
 > Coded by bkzguo

-This is a functional demo from the book "The Node Beginner Book">" by Manuel Kessling
+This is a functional demo from the book "The Node Beginner Book by Manuel Kessling

 ## KNOWN ISSUE
 1. Rename image error.
 This issue occurs when your code is in a different partition from your computer's system tmp folder.
 For example like me using Windows 7, the system tmp folder is in C:/ while my code was placed to E:/